UCLA Bruins men's basketball: Post-Wooden era (1975–1988)

-The Jim Harrick era (1988–1996)
+Jim Harrick era (1988–1996)

 In 1988, Jim Harrick returned to UCLA (he had spent two years as an assistant coach from 1978 to 1979) to assume head coaching duties after the firing of Walt Hazzard.
 During the recruiting period before his first season, he recruited Don MacLean, the most significant recruit to commit to UCLA in several years.
 McLean's arrival helped start a revival of the basketball program.
 Within four years, the Bruins were in the Elite Eight--"officially" their deepest advance in the tournament in 13 years, and only the second time they had gone that far since Wooden's departure.